-In addition to the trends and risks shared among the regions, the Western RSC addresses additional issues in the development of regional objectives and actions including the increased incidence and spread of uncharacteristically large wildfires, the proposed listing of endangered species, degradation of drinking water and watersheds, the spread of native and non-native insects and pathogens, and a lack of succession planning to ensure adequate staffing and training of wildland fire responders.
-The decline of the forest products industry (i.e., loss of infrastructure and skilled labor) and growth of a biomass industry and alternative markets have affected and will continue to affect local, rural economies.
+In addition to the trends and uncertainties shared among the regions, the Western RSC addresses additional issues including:

+- Increased incidence and spread of uncharacteristically large wildfires, - Proposed listing of endangered species, - Degradation of drinking water and watersheds, - Spread of native and non-native insects and pathogens, - Lack of succession planning to ensure adequate staffing and training of wildland fire responders, - Decline of the forest products industry (i.e., loss of infrastructure and skilled labor) and growth of a biomass industry and alternative markets have affected and will continue to affect local, rural economies.

 The prevalence of collaboration and large-scale collaborative planning is a significant positive trend in the West that the Western RSC seeks to build upon in developing its assessment and strategy.